Parcela/parcela.github.io/_docs/parcel/menu.md

 });
 ```

 We create a `Menu` inheriting from the `Parcel` class.
 The PureCSS menu requires an external `div` element with a series of classNames in it.
-The default container for a Parcel is a `div` so we don't need to explicitly set that, but w have to set those class names in the `className` property.
+The default container for a Parcel is a `div` so we don't need to explicitly set that, but we do have to set those class names in the `className` property.

 In order not to be left with an empty menu we set a minimal default menu by setting the default `items` configuration option in the `defaultConfig` property.
 Thus, even if no configuration options are specified when creating the menu instance, there will be at least something to show.